avocadowebservices/Avo-Custom-Login-Logo/README.md

 **A minimalist, branded login page plugin for WordPress**
 Replace the default WordPress login logo with your own, add a custom link, and a copyright footer.

+“A simple and lightweight WordPress plugin to replace the login screen logo, customize its link, and add branded footer — made by AvocadoWeb Services LLC.”

 ---

 ## 🔧 Features